Is Sparkling Water Safe? Truth About Carbonated Water

 Types of Carbonated Water

-There are a few types of carbonated water, and they can be used for various purposes.
+A few carbonated water types can be used for various purposes.

 Club Soda

-Club soda is water that has been carbonated.
-It contains added sodium ingredients like table salt, sodium bicarbonate, or potassium bicarbonate.
-The type and amount of sodium added substance vary for each bottle or maker.
+Club soda is carbonated water that contains added sodium, such as table salt, sodium bicarbonate, or potassium bicarbonate.
+The type and amount of sodium added vary for each bottle or maker.
 Club soda is a well-known blender for alcoholic beverages.

 Flavored Sparkling Water